iryandae/VEITA/README.md

   Supports:
   - Single port (e.g., `8000`)
   - Multiple ports (`8000;8001;8002`)
-  - Or set to `0` when using scramble mode
+  - Or set the amount of ports when using `Scramble Ports`

-- **Destination directory**
-  Folder where incoming shares will be saved.

 - **Max files field**
   Auto-stops the receiver after a certain number of shares.